-Some of the popular currency pairs traded on FXCM are EUR/USD, where you can get low spreads of just 1.3 pips and GBP/USD with available low spreads of 1.6 pips.
+Some of the popular currency pairs traded on FXCM are EUR/USD, where you can get low spreads of just 0.78 pips and GBP/USD with available low spreads of 1.35 pips.
+The broker cut its fees in 2022, offering reductions of up to 54% on some forex assets and indices.
 You can find out more about pips and forex trading in our in depth forex guide.

 FXCM does not charge for any type of fund deposits and standard traders are not charged commissions on trades.
 Their charge is levied across the spread cost which is calculated automatically when trades are executed.
 An overnight cost is also applied for any positions which are held at 5pm Eastern US time (which is around 10pm UK time).

 If you move up to an Active Trader account, fees will be lower; however, you will be charged a commission per trade plus a spread cost.

 You will probably need to pay commissions based on the base currency used in your trading account, and this varies between different trader accounts.
 You may also be charged a commission for currency exchange by your debit or credit card provider and can find out more from your bank or card provider.